Knight

 Process

-- To gain access to the social skills related to being a knight (and also 250 reputation), reciting a knight’s oath in a public place while having the public’s attention.
-The oath asks you to promise to always protect others before yourself, except if that person puts other lives at risk, to embody the principles of courage, justice, honor, honesty, morality, and selflessness6, to never harm someone without reason or provocation, and to uphold the knight’s order’s reputation.
+- To gain access to the social skills related to being a knight (and also 250 reputation), reciting a knight’s oath in a public place while having the public’s attention and in the presence of a knight, next to a temple.
+The oath asks you to promise to always protect others before yourself, except if that person puts other lives at risk, to embody the principles of courage, justice, honor, honesty, morality, and selflessness5, to never harm someone without reason or provocation, and to uphold the knight’s order’s reputation.

 -